thatcsharpguy/thatcsharpguy.com/content/posts/2016-02-22-unit-testing.md

 title: Unit testing
 date: 2016-02-22 21:00:00
 author: Antonio Feregrino
-excerpt: Is a level of the software testing process where individual components of a software are tested.
+summary: Is a level of the software testing process where individual components of a software are tested.
 The purpose is to validate that each unit of the software performs as designed.
 lang: en
 featured_image: featured.png
 images_folder: unit-testing/